MahmoodBadr/MahmoodBadr/README.md

 </h1>

 - 👋 Hi, I’m Mahmood Badr!
 I am an outgoing and energetic computer science student at The University of British Columbia.
 I am open to opportunities that fit my professional skills and personality.
 Feel free to contact me.
-- 🌱  I’m currently programming in Python, Java, and JavaScript
 - 📫 You can reach out to me through my LinkedIn and Email.
 - 💻 I enjoy working on software side projects inlcuding those I have pinned below